sani-coop/edx-documentation/en_us/shared/exercises_tools/checkbox.rst

 Configuring Feedback in the Simple Editor
 ==========================================

-You can configure individual option and compound feedback in the :ref:`simple editor<Simple Editor>`.
+You can configure individual option or compound feedback in the :ref:`simple editor<Simple Editor>`.
 When you create a new checkbox problem, select the template **Checkboxes with Hints and Feedback**.
-This template has example feedback syntax that you can replace.
+This template has example formatted feedback that you can replace with your own text.

 Configure Feedback for Individual Options
 ******************************************

-In the simple editor, you configure individual option feedback with the following syntax.
+In the simple editor, you configure individual option feedback with the following Markdown formatting.

 ::